CobzarencuR/CobzarencuR/README.md

 📚 Currently studying Economics & Computer Science at The Academy of Economic Studies in Bucharest

-🌐 Worked as Robotics & Educational Technology Developer at Nextlab.tech (nov.
+🌐 Worked as Software Developer at Nextlab.tech (nov.
 2022 - mar.
 2024)

 🏋‍♂️ ESX Intel World - Ambassador